 - Made in the USA

-Importers are responsible for creating the label file to the supplier.
-Before mass production, importers shall provide the label file in .ai or .eps, then instruct the supplier with the placement, size, and other relevant information.
+Importers are responsible for creating the label file for the supplier.
+Before mass production, importers should provide the label file in .ai or .eps, then instruct the supplier with the placement, size, and other relevant information.